j-angnoe/embeddable-components/README.md

 - The widget may appear more than one time on a page.
 - Each occurence may have its own parameters
-- It's possible that widgets will be added to the page or removed from the page.
+- It's possible that widgets will be added to the page or removed from the page, at any time.
 - It's possible for a widget to communicate with the host page via events.
 - The consumer must not be forced to use a certain web-framework
 - The widget must not interfere with the host document.
 No overwritting of globals (for instance jquery/$)
-- The supplier needs to take care of the correct CORS configuration, if backend communication is used.
+- The supplier needs to take care of the correct CORS configuration (for backend api calls).
 - The supplier is free to use any technology/framework (the right tool for the job), without interfering with the host, and vice-versa.

 ## Use of webframeworks
 Basically each framework dictates that you have a root-node for the application to mount.
-Usually one will add a <div id="app"> to the page and point the framework there (https://vuejs.org/v2/guide/, https://reactjs.org/docs/add-react-to-a-website.html).
+Usually one will add a `<div id="app">` to the page and point the framework there (https://vuejs.org/v2/guide/, https://reactjs.org/docs/add-react-to-a-website.html).